 Yes they can.

-If the whole crew breaks up, though, there’s still chance part of the family will stay intact — Travis says he might be up for dating one of the guys:
+But if the whole crew breaks up, there’s still chance part of the family will stay intact — Travis says he might be up for dating one of the guys:

 “I don’t really know, to be honest.
 I guess I’d be, ‘I’m open to it,’ but I’m not gonna go after it.
 I know Ethan and I kinda sorta tried back in high school, and that kind of flopped really fast.”